yguillemot/RaQt_maker/README.md

 `g++ -E -pipe -std=gnu++0x -O2 -g -pipe -Wformat -Werror=format-security -Wp,-D_FORTIFY_SOURCE=2 -fstack-protector --param=ssp-buffer-size=4 -fno-strict-aliasing -DPIC -fPIC -std=gnu++11 -Wall -W -D_REENTRANT -fPIC -DQT_NO_DEBUG -DQT_WIDGETS_LIB -DQT_GUI_LIB -DQT_CORE_LIB -I. -I/usr/lib64/qt5/include -I/usr/lib64/qt5/include/QtWidgets -I/usr/lib64/qt5/include/QtGui -I/usr/lib64/qt5/include/QtCore -I. -isystem /usr/include/libdrm -I/usr/lib64/qt5/mkspecs/linux-g++ -o main.E main.cpp`

-1.4 - Before running this new command, find the qobjectdefs.h file in the Qt5 include files and edit it.
+1.4 - Before running this new command, find the qobjectdefs.h file in the Qt5 include files and edit it (make a backup of this file before editing it).

-The location of this file depends of your Linux distribution or of the way Qt5 was installed on your system (on my system this file is:
+The location of this file depends of your Linux distribution or of the way Qt5 was installed on your system.
-`/usr/lib64/qt5/include/QtCore/qobjectdefs.h`)
+On my system the path to this file is `/usr/lib64/qt5/include/QtCore/qobjectdefs.h` if I use the module coming with the distribution or is `/opt/Qt-5.11.3/include/QtCore/qobjectdefs.h` if I use a Qt distribution compiled from source.

 1.5 - Comment out
-- the 2 lines beginning with :
+- the 1 or 2 lines (depending of the Qt version) beginning with :
     `#define Q_SLOTS`
-- the 2 lines beginning with :
+- the 1 or 2 lines (depending of the Qt version) beginning with :
     `#define Q_SIGNALS`
-- the group of lines (beware at the line continuation character '\' ) beginning with :
+- the group of lines (beware of the line continuation character '\\' ) beginning with :
     `#define Q_OBJECT`

 The 3 following lines may stay unchanged :